Great Bear Rainforest: Campaign for protection

 In 1994 Ian and Karen McAllister sailed their catamaran Halibut from Ottawa through the Panama Canal to join the Raincoast expeditions.
 Their photography helped illuminate the Great Bear internationally.
 In the first five years of the campaign, thousands of kilometres of ragged coast line and fjords were sailed all the way to the Alaskan border, the full extent of the Great Bear.

 Mike Humphries, a Second World War fighter pilot, flew aerial reconnaissance, enhancing the documentation of logging operations while offering a bird's eye view of the landscape of the Great Bear(“Raincoast: North Among the Fjords”).

 In 1994 Ian and Karen discovered a headless and pawless grizzly bear carcass.
 Shooting blinds in trees above salmon spawning beds were found.
 The Society publicized poaching and overhunting of the threatened bear population.

 Stories of these first years of the campaign were presented in slide shows in western North America and Europe while those on board spread the word in newspapers, articles, journals and magazines.
-Documentaries brought international condemnation and the cancellation of contracts with pulp and paper producers.("Battle for the Trees").
-In 1994 Sierra, the magazine of the Sierra Club, said “Magazine wants no part of B.C. pulp”, Excerpts from the documentary Legacy: Killing a Temperate Rainforest depicting clearcutting were picked up by CNN and PBS.
+Documentaries brought international condemnation and the cancellation of contracts with pulp and paper producers.
+In the 1994 edition of Sierra, the magazine of the Sierra Club, said “Magazine wants no part of B.C. pulp”, Excerpts from the documentary Legacy: Killing a Temperate Rainforest depicting clearcutting were picked up by CNN and PBS.
 Jup Weber, MP of Luxembourg, a leader of the Greens, and the European critic on logging practices, invited Peter McAllister to the European Parliament in Strasbourg to present evidence of the clearcutting of old-growth forests in coastal British Columbia, countering decades of denials by the provincial government and the timber industry.

 Evolution of the name Great Bear Rainforest.
 First it was publicized as the Hidden Coast” and the “Raincoast.”
 In 1993 with the launching of their flagship organization, the Raincoast Conservation Society, expeditions became known as “Raincoast Expeditions.”
 That year Peter McAllister first used the “Great Bear” name in honour of the coastal grizzlies fishing the salmon rivers.
 “Great Bear Wilderness” made its appearance in a 1994 Raincoast Conservation Society publication.
 In 1996 Ian McAllister added “Rainforest” to the “Great Bear” name when the Raincoast Conservation Society met with Rainforest Action Network in San Francisco to develop their international market campaign strategy.

 In 1996 Raincoast’s aerial reconnaissance photography of logging operations in the Great Bear was used by Rainforest Action Network in San Francisco to begin developing an international marketing campaign.
 Home building suppliers inspired by the evidence threatened logging companies operating in Heiltsuk territory with boycotts.
-This helped force the provincial government and the timber industry to come to the table for the beginning of negotiations involving the protection of the Great Bear Rainforest.“Watershed: Canada’s Threatened Rainforest” (“Great Bear Rainforest- Ethan Sing / Peter Mcallister”).
+This helped force the provincial government and the timber industry to come to the table for the beginning of negotiations involving the protection of the Great Bear Rainforest.